 This is why I think all medical students should ask themselves the following five questions before choosing their specialty.

-1. Do I want and like to use my hands?
+1. Do I enjoy working with my hands?

 An important part of preventing burnout is liking what you do.
 If you like doing procedures and using your hands, then this is an easy fork in the road for narrowing down your choices.